-- (5) The water quality controls on the site for the redeveloped areas or an equivalent area on the site must provide a level of water quality treatment that is equal to or greater than that which was previously provided.
-At a minimum, the site must provide sedimentation/ filtration ponds for the redeveloped area or an equivalent area on the site the area required to be treated under Subsection (4). - (65) The property owner must mitigate the effects of the redevelopment, if required by and in accordance with Subsection (G). - (76) Redevelopment may not be located within the Erosion Hazard Zone, unless protective works are provided as prescribed in the Drainage Criteria Manual. [...] - (F) City Council shall consider the following factors in determining whether to approve a proposed redevelopment: [...] - (4) compatibility with the City's long-range planning goals comprehensive plan. [...] - (G) Redevelopment of property under this section requires the purchase or restriction of mitigation land. - (1) The combined gross site area impervious cover of the mitigation land and the portion of the redevelopment required treatment area treated by sedimentation/filtration ponds may not exceed 20 percent of gross site area if in a water supply rural watershed or 40 percent% of gross site area if in a water supply suburban watershed. [...]
+- The property owner must mitigate the effects of the redevelopment, if required by and in accordance with Subsection (G). - (6) Redevelopment may not be located within the Erosion Hazard Zone, unless protective works are provided as prescribed in the Drainage Criteria Manual. [...] - (F) City Council shall consider the following factors in determining whether to approve a proposed redevelopment: [...] - (4) compatibility with the City's long-range planning goalscomprehensive plan. [...] - (G) Redevelopment of property under this section requires the purchase or restriction of mitigation land. - (1) The combined gross site area impervious cover of the mitigation land and the portion of the redevelopment required treatment area treated by sedimentation/filtration ponds may not exceed 20 percent of gross site area if in a water supply rural watershed or 40 percent% of gross site area if in a water supply suburban watershed. [...]